Overview of Tadalafil Orally Disintegrating Tablets (ODT)

 - 18. Padma-Nathan H, McMurray JG, Pullman WE, et al. On-demand IC351 (Tadalafil) enhances erectile function in patients with erectile dysfunction.
 Int J Impot Res 2001;13:2-9.

-- 19. Pomeranz HD, Bhavsar AR.
+- 19. a. b.
+Pomeranz HD, Bhavsar AR.
 Nonarteritic ischemic optic neuropathy developing soon after use of sildenafil (Viagra): a report of seven new cases.
 J Neuroophthalmol 2005;25:9-13.

 - 20. Escaravage GK Jr, Wright JD Jr, Givre SJ.
 Tadalafil associated with anterior ischemic optic neuropathy.
 Arch Ophthalmol 2005;123(3):399-400.